j-holub/Node-MPV/readme.md

   * `flag` *(optional)* Can be one of "select" (default), "auto" or "cached"
   * `title` *(optional)* The name for the subtitle file in the UI
   * `lang` *(optional)* The language of the subtitle

+  `flag` has the following effects

+    * *select* - the added subtitle is selected immediately
+    * *auto* - the subtitle is not selected
+    * *cached* - select the subtitle, but if a subtitle file with the same name is already loaded, the new file is not added and the old one is selected instead

 * **removeSubitlte** (id)